gofynd/fdk-client-golang/documentation/PLATFORM.md

 Success.
-Refer `AndroidPathsRes` for more details.
+Refer `ConfigurationRes` for more details.

-Schema: `AndroidPathsRes`
+Schema: `ConfigurationRes`